-Those searching for accommodation alone should consider using a real estate agent; there are a number to choose from in Kuwait.
+Those searching for accommodation alone should consider using a real-estate agent; there are several to choose from in Kuwait.
 Online listings are also easily accessible on real estate and classifieds platforms such as OpenSooq, as are ads in local English-language newspapers.

 Word of mouth is another good way of finding accommodation in Kuwait.
-The transient nature of relocation to the country means that apartments become available on a regular basis and networking is therefore a necessity to finding the perfect home.
+As expats frequently come and go, available apartments regularly pop up, and networking is helpful when finding the perfect home.

 Expats should also establish upfront whether utilities are included in the rental.
 Utilities such as water and electricity are often a separate expense that the tenant must cover.
 With the necessary reliance on air-conditioning in summer, these costs can be high.

 ►Read more about life in Kuwait in the Pros and Cons of Living in Kuwait

 "Expats tend to live in apartments or villas, the rule of thumb being apartments on the coast with the view and quite expensive.
 Villas are larger more inland and more for your money.
 Housing costs are similar to most big cities.
 An interesting point is that there is not really a real estate market; the best way to find a property, particularly apartments, is to drive around and ask at any building you like the look of, whether there are any spaces."
 Read our interview with Avril Bailey for insightful tips on securing a home in Kuwait.